Tyrrrz/Tyrrrz.me/src/data/blog-posts/monadic-parser-combinators/Post.md

 ![cover](Cover.png)

 The concept of parsing has always seemed very complicated to me.
-I thought that to work in this area you had to have access to some secret knowledge brought by an alien race or something.
+I thought that to work in this area you had to have access to some secret knowledge brought by an alien race or something along those lines.

-Some time ago, I had to implement proper markdown parsing in [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) so that I could replace the ineffective regular expressions I had been using.
+A while ago I had to implement proper markdown parsing in [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) so that I could replace the ineffective regular expressions I had been using.
 I had no idea how to approach this problem, so I spent days researching into this, eventually learning about parser combinators.
 This concept introduced me to a whole new paradigm of writing parsers that actually makes it a fun and enjoyable experience.

 In this article I will try to give a brief high-level overview of what is a parser and what constitutes a formal language, then scope into parser combinators to show how easy it is to build parsers with it.
 We will also write a working JSON processor as an exercise.

-But first, let's start with a simple question...

 ## What is a parser